 - Thyroid disease

-There are no symptoms caused by prehypertension.
+There are usually no symptoms with elevated blood pressure.
 The only way to keep track of your blood pressure is to visit your doctor regularly and have your blood pressure checked.

-If prehypertension is accompanied by diabetes, kidney disease, or cardiovascular disease, your doctor may suggest blood pressure medication as well lifestyle changes.
-If prehypertension is your only condition, lifestyle changes can help prevent blood pressure from rising.
+If elevated blood pressure levels are accompanied by diabetes, kidney disease, or cardiovascular disease, your doctor may suggest blood pressure medication as well lifestyle changes.
+If elevated levels are your only condition, lifestyle changes can help prevent blood pressure from rising.
 The following are lifestyle changes that may help lower blood pressure: